HL7/US-Core/input/intro-notes/StructureDefinition-us-core-servicerequest-intro.md

 **Each Service Request must have:**

 1.  a status
-1.  a intent code indicating whether the request is a proposal, plan, or order.
+1.  an intent code indicating whether the request is a proposal, plan, or order.
 3.  a code defining what is being requested
 4.  a patient